 I've been using Pidgin as my primary messenger client for the better part of twenty years, having found it back when it was called GAIM.
-There's a lot to like about Pidgin: it's open source, it's cross-platform, its interface is simple and effective, its memory footprint is only around 8 megs of RAM.
+There's a lot to like about Pidgin: it's open source, it's cross-platform, its interface is simple and effective, its memory footprint is relatively tiny.
 And at least until recently, it supported all of the messaging protocols I use on a regular basis.

 When Oath decided to turn off the AIM service, I racked my brain for awhile to recall my old ICQ number and then hopped back over there.
 I don't know many people who still use ICQ, but there are a few, especially with AIM shuttered, so it's nice having everyone in one client.
 Unfortunately, that changed a couple of months ago when Pidgin started throwing this error during the connection to ICQ: